pauljeter/pauljeter-astro/src/content/blog/best-practices-for-effective-meetings.md

 tags: ["Meetings", "Leadership", "Best Practices", "Team Management"]
 ---

-If you own a team meeting, it’s your responsibility to ensure it’s a productive and valuable use of everyone’s time.
+If you own a team meeting, it's your responsibility to ensure it's a productive and valuable use of everyone's time.
 Below are clear guidelines and best practices to help you facilitate great meetings.
 (Note: These practices apply primarily to team meetings of three or more people, not 1:1s.)

 ## Before the Meeting